aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/docs/migration.md

 # Migration of backward incompatible changes

 While we endeavor to always make backward compatible changes, there may be times when we need to make changes that are not backward compatible.
 If these changes are made at the API level then the affected modules REST API vendor mime types will be versioned supporting both new and old versions, as well as the modules minor version bumped.
 But if the change affect something else such as how configuration is handled, or how applications are deployed, then the major versions of the modules will be bumped with migration notes added here.

+## Migration from Release v1.8.0 to Release v1.9.0

+In this release, significant changes have been made to enhance cost-efficiency and security in the SIF environment.
+As part of these changes, we have removed the public subnet by deleting the Internet Gateway (IGW) and NAT Gateway.
+If you have enabled AWS Client VPN when deploying your SIF environment, please follow these steps for a smooth transition:

+1. Deploy SIF environment v1.8.0 with VPN Client option disabled, this will remove the [public IP](https://repost.aws/questions/QUXQ8aH5RQTr-JRSXK2s9N7w/vpn-client-endpoint-interfaces-have-public-ip-how-to-remove) (assigned to AWS Client VPN) attached to the IGW
+2. Deploy SIF environment v1.9.0
+3. Deploy SIF tenant(s)

+## Migration from Release v1.7.2 to Release v1.8.0

+The underlying pipeline executions datastore has been updated to enable querying with tags.
+This enhancement requires migrating data from the old DynamoDB table to the new DynamoDB table.
+This [document](../typescript/packages/tools/migrator/README.md#pipeline-executions-migrator) provides information on how to run the migration tool.

-## Migration from Tag RELEASE-LIVE-20230609225045
+## Migration from Release v1.3.0 to Release v1.4.0

-#### Migrating Metrics
-There are changes to the underlying metrics datastore which involves migration from dynamodb to RDS.
-After the deployment upgrade.

-The [following document](../typescript/packages/tools/migrator/README.md) has information on how to run the tool itself.
+Changes have been made to the underlying metrics datastore, necessitating a migration from DynamoDB to RDS after a deployment upgrade.
+This [document](../typescript/packages/tools/migrator/README.md#metrics-migrator) provides information on how to use the migration tool to facilitate this process.

-After the tool has been executed it will kick off a process in background which runs the migration.
-This process takes about 5-10 minutes depending on the size of legacy metrics in dynamo.
+After executing the migration tool, a background process will be initiated.
+This process handles any remaining tasks and cleanup related to the migration.
+It typically takes approximately 5-10 minutes to complete, but the duration may vary based on the size of the legacy metric data in DynamoDB.

+During this background process, the tool may perform additional optimizations or validations to ensure the integrity of the migrated data.
+Be patient and allow the process to finish.

+By following these steps, you can successfully migrate your metric data from DynamoDB to RDS, ensuring compatibility with the updated metrics datastore.

-## Migration from Tag RELEASE-LIVE-20230405210709
+## Migration from Release v1.1.0 to v1.2.0

 API Breaking changes.